-The way the track hugs the coastline overlooking the busiest shipping lane in the world that is the English Channel on this train journey is very reminiscent of the section of line between Dawlish and Teignmouth as it travels through arched gaps in the cliffs and two short tunnels.
-That’s why it’s a special journey, and one well deserved within my Best Fifty Train journeys.
+The way the track hugs the coastline overlooking the busiest shipping lane in the world that is the English Channel on this train journey is very reminiscent of the section of line between Dawlish and Teignmouth as it travels through arched gaps in the cliffs between two longish tunnels, so enjoy the Channel views while they last and the approach into Dover with glimpses of the Castle.

 45 Buxton – Manchester